 You're really keen on entering the housing market now as you're unsure what the housing market will be like in the long term.
 Instead of waiting years to reach the 20% deposit amount through saving and renting, you use an OwnHomeDeposit Boost Loan.

-With an OwnHome Deposit Boost Loan, we loan you the 20% deposit for a 2%* Starter Fee, and - with the help of our expert team of Buyer's Agents - you get into your own home today.
+With an OwnHome Deposit Boost Loan, you can borrow the full 20% deposit for 2.2% of the property price (or lower, if you have more of a deposit saved), and - with the help of our expert team of Buyer's Agents - you get into your own home today.

 Low Deposit Home Loans Option